rutgers/VEX22/README.md

 /*

+ MACRO is the macro name that is all in caps usually

+ library hpp file is the library that you want to define

  <MACRO NAME FOR SKAR BOT> is usually in all caps for example SKAR_1 (for the first skar bot)
     - It can also be BIG_BOT, SMALL_BOT (all up to your discretion)